epwalsh/obsidian.nvim/README.md

 {
   -- Optional, list of vault names and paths. workspaces = {
+    {
+      name = "personal",
-    personal = "~/vaults/personal",
+      path = "~/vaults/personal",
-    work = "~/vaults/work",
     },

-  -- Optional, name of the default vault to open when the plugin loads default_workspace = 'personal',
+    {
+      name = "work",
+      path = "~/vaults/work",
+    },
+  },

+  -- Optional, set to true to use the current directory as a vault; otherwise, -- the first workspace is opened by default detect_cwd = false,

   -- Optional, if you keep notes in a specific subdirectory of your vault. notes_subdir = "notes",